oracle-livelabs/database/global-microservices-springdata-nosql/run-nosql-app/run-nosql-app.md

     ```
     The `mvnw` command will compile and start the application, please wait for the message *Started DemoApplication in xx seconds*

-3. Lets review the data created in the Lab 2.Execute in the Cloud Shell.
+3. Lets review the data created in the Lab 2.
+Execute in the Cloud Shell.

     ```shell
     <copy>